sanjurajrh/ansible_servicebus/README.md

 Pre-requisites
 =================
-# Azure subscription account.
+1. Azure Subscription account.
 I have used the free account for this testing
-# Virtual machine/system with Ansible installed and configured to connect to Azure environment
+2. Virtual machine/system with Ansible installed and configured to connect to Azure environment
-# We donot have any Ansible Service bus already created.
+3. We donot have any Ansible Service bus already created.
+We are not using any existing applications to test
-# Assign the required roles of Ansible Service Bus Data Owner.
-Azure Service Bus Data Sender and Azure Servuce Bus Data Receiver, Azure Service Bus Namespace Manager.
+4. Assign the required roles of Ansible Service Bus Data Owner.
+Azure Service Bus Data Sender and Azure Servuce Bus Data Receiver, Azure Service Bus Namespace Manager

 Order of execution